 - a) There shall be two methods of starting: - i.
 A rolling start occurs when the Cars are moving at the moment the starting signal is given.
 To achieve a rolling start, the Cars may be led by a Pace Car until the starting signal is given.
-Rolling starts are the standard for all Races but CASC-OR may approve the use of a standing start on an individual Competition or Series basis. - A standing start occurs when the Cars are stationary at the moment the starting signal is given. - b) Drivers and Cars shall come under the order of the Starter at the time they leave the False Grid to enter the Course. - c) To be considered a starter, a Car must enter the Track before the checkered flag is displayed. - d) A false start has occurred when a Car under the Starter's orders improves its prescribed position before the start.
+Rolling starts are the standard for all Races but CASC-OR may approve the use of a standing start on an individual Competition or Series basis. - A standing start occurs when the Cars are stationary at the moment the starting signal is given. - Drivers and Cars shall come under the order of the Starter at the time they leave the False Grid to enter the Course. - c) To be considered a starter, a Car must enter the Track before the checkered flag is displayed. - d) The Clerk of the Course may require a split start when different classes are competing on the same grid.
+Competitors will be gridded by Class according to 2.3.1.
+For Rolling Starts, a second Pace Car may be used at the discretion of the Clerk of the Course. - e) A false start has occurred when a Car under the Starter's orders improves its prescribed position before the start.
 In the case of a rolling start, this shall refer to moving out of line or passing prior to the start.
 In the case of a standing start this shall refer to moving forward prior to the start.